puppetlabs/puppet-docs/source/puppet/5.5/puppet_strings_style.md

 {:.section}
 ### Functions

-Functions must be documented before the function definition, and should include the following information:
+Put documentation comments for functions immediately before the function definition, and include the following information:

-1. An untagged docstring describing what the function does
+1. An untagged docstring describing what the function does.
 1. One `@param` tag for each parameter in the function.
-See the parameter section for formatting guidelines.
+See the Parameters section for formatting guidelines.
 1. A `@return` tag with the data type and a description of the returned value.
 1. Optionally, a usage example, consisting of:
-   1. An `@example` tag with a description of a usage example on the same line
+   1. An `@example` tag with a description of a usage example on the same line.
    1. Code example showing how the function is used.
 This example should be directly under the `@example` tag and description, indented two spaces.
 1. For custom Ruby functions, docs should come immediately before each ‘dispatch’ call.
 1. For functions in Puppet, docs should come immediately before the function name.